pm-rahman/pm-rahman/README.md

 ### Hi there 👋, I'm Mokhlesur Rahman
-#### I am Full Stack MERN Developer
+#### I am a MERN Stack Developer
 I am skilled in creating dynamic and responsive web applications.
-I bring a passion for clean code, and a keen eye for user experience, making me a valuable asset for any team seeking a versatile and dedicated full stack developer.
+I bring a passion for clean code, and a keen eye for user experience, making me a valuable asset for any team seeking a versatile and dedicated full-stack developer.
 I always like to work as a team

-Skills :  REACT /Next.js/ JS / HTML / CSS/EXPRESS/MONGODB
+Skills:  REACT /Next.js/ JS / HTML / CSS/EXPRESS/MongoDB

 - 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on gitHub
+- 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about web development